mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 - Students

 **Scenarios**
 1. Associate Student 13 with this StudentProgramAssociation include a disability with order of priority = 1
 2. Change disability code to 12, set special education service hours to 1100.5
+3. Add a Placing Local Education Agency Reference (placingLocalEducationAgencyReference) to Student 13

 ## Resource: StudentTitleIPartAProgramAssociations
 **Description**